avo-hq/docs.avohq.io/docs/3.0/recipes/display-scope-record-count.md

 We are also using the `sanitize` method to return it as HTML.

-We're using some known Avo classes in the example above.
-If you're trying different classes and it's not applying you should consider [tailwind css integration](../tailwindcss-integration).
+In order to make the counter stand out, we're using some Tailwind CSS classes that we have available in Avo.
+If you're trying different classes and they are not applying, you should consider adding the [Tailwind CSS integration](../tailwindcss-integration).

 :::warning
 This approach will have some performance implications as it will run the `count` query on every page load.